progax01/solanaTodo/README.md

 - Delete todo items
 - User-specific todo lists (each wallet has its own list)
 - Proper access control (only owners can modify their todos)
+- JWT-based authentication for API endpoints
+- Transaction signing with Solana wallets

 ## Project Structure